More Great Content:

 Reindeer vs Polar Bear

 We see a reindeer swimming across a body of water with small pieces of floating ice.
-Directly behind them we see a polar bear gradually catching them up.
+Directly behind it, we see a polar bear gradually catching up.
 There is a struggle in the water as the reindeer attempts to break free.
-They are clearly not successful because the footage cuts to the polar bear dragging the reindeer ashore – which is not easy because the reindeer is a large animal.
+It is clearly not successful because the footage cuts to the polar bear dragging the reindeer ashore – which is not easy because the reindeer is a large animal.
 And there are sharp antlers that need to be avoided!

 Eventually, the polar bear manages to get the reindeer onto the shore – and the meal can start.